 Sri Lanka’s neighbor to the north, India, has a similar leniency to marijuana.
 Although it’s technically illegal, it’s so prevalent that you can even purchase cannabis from government-owned shops in the form of bhang, a type of weed-milkshake.
 Some Indian states have legalized or decriminalized personal use ganja, making it even easier to get some on your holiday.

 Down under, another country blessed with incredible scenery and even better beaches and was also kind enough to (mostly) decriminalize weed.
 While medicinal use is legal across Australia, personal use has only been decriminalized in a few states.
-Australia’s Northern Territory, South Australia, and the Australian Capital Territory all make the list, and in 2016, the first cannabis clubs began opening up to make distribution easier.
+Australia’s Northern Territory, South Australia, and the Australian Capital Territory all make the list, and in 2016, the first weed clubs and weed cafes began opening up to make distribution easier.

 Cannabis Culture in Central America and The Caribbean